How Much Does a Single Storey Extension Cost in 2025?

 Single Return Extension

 A side return expansion takes use of the space on your home's side.
-It's usually the most cost-effective single-story alternative because it adds a lot of squares or rectangular living space.
+It's usually the most cost-effective single-story alternative because it adds a lot of square or rectangular living space.

 Additional cooking space or a conversion to an open plan kitchen are popular applications for this room.
 Side returns, when done properly, can add a lot more room than you might imagine!